ravindu3/ravindu3/README.md

 - 👋 Hi, I’m @ravindu3
 - 👀 I’m interested in Linux system Administration
-- 🌱 I’m currently learning RHCSA
+- 🌱 I’m qualified with RHCSA
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me ravindu3dias@gmail.com